Nick Rakocevic: Professional career

 In September 2020, Rakocevic signed with the Zhejiang Golden Bulls of the Chinese Basketball Association (CBA).
 He played two seasons for the Golden Bulls in 2020–21 and 2021–22.

 In August 2022, Rakocevic signed with the Magnolia Hotshots of the Philippine Basketball Association (PBA) as the team's import for the 2022–23 PBA Commissioner's Cup.
 He played 17 games for the Hotshots between September 28 and December 21.
 In April 2023, he re-joined the Zhejiang Golden Bulls for the rest of the 2022–23 CBA season.

 For the 2023–24 season, Rakocevic joined the Jilin Northeast Tigers of the CBA.
 In April 2024, he joined Sagesse SC of the Lebanese Basketball League.

 On September 26, 2024, Rakocevic signed with the Ningbo Rockets of the CBA.

 In March 2025, Rakocevic joined Santeros de Aguada of the Baloncesto Superior Nacional.
 He played 15 games for Aguada before joining Capitanes de Arecibo in May.
 After five games Arecibo, he played one more game for Aguada on June 22.

 On September 26, 2025, Rakocevic signed with the Adelaide 36ers of the Australian National Basketball League (NBL) for the 2025–26 season.
+On December 15, he received a two-game ban with one suspended after he committed a disqualifying foul on Finn Delany in a match against Melbourne United.
+On January 30, 2026, Rakocevic was charged with engaging in unsportsmanlike behaviour in a melee against the Brisbane Bullets and had to serve the one-game ban that had been suspended.
+He averaged 8.5 points and 6.4 rebounds per game while playing a key role in the club's run to the Championship Series.

+On April 13, 2026, Rakocevic re-signed with the 36ers for the 2026–27 NBL season.